sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/03-basic-knowledge-solution.md

 }
 ```

 ### Question 8.
 Take a number and check if number \* 20 makes it 100 or not.
-If yes the print Yes else print No
+If yes the print Yes else print No.

 ```
 let num = 5;